marttiphpbb/phpbb-ext-codemirror/README.md

 * Create `marttiphpbb/codemirror` in the `ext` directory.
 * Download and unpack the repository into `ext/marttiphpbb/codemirror`
 * Enable `CodeMirror (helper ext)` in the ACP at `Customise -> Manage extensions`.
-* You can start editing the CodeMirror in the Forum ACP for each Forum.

 ## Uninstall